WASHINGTON (AP) — The Trump administration is once again seeking to scuttle cuts to pollution from coal-fired power plants.

-Though Congress passed legislation enabling tighter mercury restrictions in 1990, implementing rules to carry out the policy of the law has been stalled for decades by legal wrangling and utility lobbying.
+Though Congress passed legislation enabling tighter mercury restrictions in 1990, enacting such rules has been stalled for decades by legal wrangling and utility lobbying.

 After EPA finalized the new rules four years ago, the agency was sued by a coalition of conservative states and industry groups.
 Pruitt, who as Oklahoma's attorney general was tightly aligned with oil and gas companies, was among those who filed suit.

 The Supreme Court ruled in 2015 that the EPA did not adequately consider the costs and benefits of the plan.
 But the justices let the rule stay in effect and returned it to the U.S. Court of Appeals for the District of Columbia Circuit for further review.

 The appeals court left the rule intact while the EPA considered its costs.
 The agency issued new findings last year, upholding its prior position that the human health benefits of reducing mercury in the environment far outweighed the costs of installing new filters on to power-plant smoke stacks.

 Though the EPA now appears to be reversing course, environmental groups pledged to defend the restrictions in court.